Scenery Reconstruction on Finite Abelian Groups: Introduction

 Let $f_1(k)$ be $0$ for even $k$ and $1$ otherwise.
 Let $f_2(k)$ be $0$ for $k \mod 6 \in \{0,1,2\}$ and $1$ otherwise.
 It is easy to see that these two functions are indistinguishable, since the sequence of observed labels will be a sequence of uniform i.i.d.\ bits in both cases.

-The question that we tackle is the following: What are the equivalence classes for a given r.w.\ $\rw$?
-In particular, which random walks induce minimal equivalence classes, allowing the reconstruction of $f$ up to a shift?

-When a random walk allows the reconstruction of any function (up to shift) we call it {\bf reconstructive}: \begin{definition} Let $\rw:H \to \R$ be the step distribution of a random walk $v(t)$ on a group $H$, so that $v(1)$ is picked uniformly from $H$ and $\rw(k) = \P{v(t+1)-v(t) = k}$.
-Then $v(t)$ is {\bf reconstructive} if the distributions of $\{f_1(v(t))\}_{t=1}^\infty$ and $\{f_2(v(t))\}_{t=1}^\infty$ are identical only if $f_1$ is a shift of $f_2$. \end{definition} We are interested in exploring the conditions under which $v(t)$ is reconstructive.
+The question that we tackle is the following: which random walks induce minimal equivalence classes?
+In other words, for which random walks can any two sceneries that differ by more than a shift be distinguished?
+In the finite case, when any two sceneries differing by more than a shift can be distinguished, it is also possible to reconstruct any scenery up to a shift.
+So we call a random walk that induces minimal equivalence classes {\bf reconstructive}: \begin{definition} Let $\rw:H \to \R$ be the step distribution of a random walk $v(t)$ on a finite group $H$, so that $v(1)$ is picked uniformly from $H$ and $\rw(k) = \P{v(t+1)-v(t) = k}$.
+Then $v(t)$ is {\bf reconstructive} if the distributions of $\{f_1(v(t))\}_{t=1}^\infty$ and $\{f_2(v(t))\}_{t=1}^\infty$ are identical only if $f_1$ is a shift of $f_2$. \end{definition}

+We are interested in exploring the conditions under which $v(t)$ is reconstructive.
 Howard~\cite{Howard:96} answers this question for $\rw$ with support on $\{-1,0,1\}$.
 For symmetric walks in which $\rw(-1) = \rw(1) \neq 0$ he shows that $f$ can be reconstructed up to a shift and a mirror image flip (that is, $f_1$ and $f_2$ cannot be distinguished when $f_1(k)=f_2(-k)$).
 In all other cases (except the trivial $\rw(0)=1$) he shows that the equivalence classes are minimal.